markvassell/weekly-learning/Algorithms/README.md

 Merge sort is a efficient and elegant algorithm.
 It uses the concept of divide and conquer.
 By this I mean that it breaks down the task at hand into smaller and more manageable tasks and works it way back to the final goal.
-This is a recursive algorithm that separates the the given list into equal portions (or as close to even as possible) until each element is then considered to be its own list.
+This is a recursive algorithm that separates the the given list into equal portions (or as close to even as possible) until each element is considered to be its own list.
 It then recombines the those lists into sorted order as it goes back up the recursion stack.
 To clarify this ordered recombination is done at each step in the recursion stack.

 In this algorithm the first thing I checked for is if the list has one element.
 If this is the case then the list is